-This type of diet is getting famous around United States in these few years, and it seems like the fame is coming over to Malaysia too.
-And today we will be talking about ketogenic diet.
+This type of diet is getting famous around the United States in these few years, and it seems like fame is coming over to Malaysia too.
+And today we will be talking about the ketogenic diet.

 What is it?

-This is a diet with little to no carbohydrates and high fat diet, forcing the body to make “ketone” from fat since it can’t use “glucose” from carbohydrate like what happens normally.
+This is a diet with little to no carbohydrates and a high-fat diet, forcing the body to make “ketone” from fat since it can’t use “glucose” from carbohydrates like what happens normally.
 (Science facts!)

 So it is good?

 We are sorry here for not being able to give you a “yes or no”.
-Since it is new and there is VERY FEW LONG TERM SCIENTIFIC RESEARCH on it, but here are the list of its benefits and drawbacks.
+Since it is new and there is a VERY FEW LONG TERM SCIENTIFIC RESEARCH on it, but here is the list of its benefits and drawbacks.

 - Weight loss.
-This is one of the most famous reason for people to follow this diet and there are some evidence from short term research proving this, but evidence from long term research would be more reliable.
+This is one of the most famous reasons for people to follow this diet and there is some evidence from short term research proving this, but evidence from long term research would be more reliable.

 - Treatment and prevention of diseases.
-It MAY help people with problems like metabolic syndrome, type 2 diabetes and Alzheimer’s Disesase.
-BUT these requires further researches.
+It may help people with problems like metabolic syndrome, type 2 diabetes, and Alzheimer’s Disease.
+BUT these require further researches.

 - Nutrient deficiency risks.
 If the diet is not well planned to take in enough vitamins and minerals, one might experience problems like kidney stones and decreased mineral density.
 Also, having constipation is common for keto-diet eaters.